Communivents/argeon/README.md

 - Downloading Minecraft instances (mods, configs, resourcepacks, etc...) to the correct folders
 - Supports the official Minecraft launcher and PrismLauncher
-- Cross-platform and lightweight (~2mb of storage and ~30-50 of ram)
+- Cross-platform and lightweight (~2MB of storage and ~30-50MB of RAM)
 - Launch installed instances directly from the app
 - Everything is managed on the backend, the user only has to open the app and press 2 buttons.